High Court rules MIQ lottery 'not demonstrably justified'

 The High Court decision was released today by Justice Mallon, who at the end of the two-day judicial review on February 15 predicted a delay due to the sheer volume of information involved in the complicated hearing.

-During the judicial review, lead defence lawyer Paul Radich QC spoke about the real impact the MIQ system had on New Zealanders and read aloud statements that detailed the anguish and distress many felt through the process.
+During the judicial review, Radich QC spoke about the real impact the MIQ system had on New Zealanders and read aloud statements that detailed the anguish and distress many felt through the process.

 One woman was left stranded overseas, unable to return home to bury her only son when he died from a medical event.
 Another was unable to be there while her son underwent cancer treatment.